Alfresco/docs-alfresco/digital-workspace/latest/develop/developadfapp.md

 title: Developing ADF based applications
 ---

 In this section you are going to learn the development of a custom ADF based application.
-The idea behind this approach is to provide the developer with a very basic (and almost “empty”) ADF based application that she/he can start enriching with features, behaviours and customisations in general.
+The idea behind this approach is to provide the developer with a very basic (and almost “empty”) ADF based application that she/he can start enriching with features, behaviours and customizations in general.
 The creation of this basic ADF-based application is possible through a scaffolding tool called Yeoman, which makes this task very straightforward.

 The promise is that in minutes you can create from scratch a working (but very basic) ADF based application in your development environment.